JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Logan Hawthorne.md

 > Logan draws a runic circle in the air around an intended, usually friendly, target.
 A singular damage type to be protected against is specified, and an amount of mana is allocated to the spell.
 Then the Ward is finished.
 > Wards act as shields with a battery, that being the amount of mana allocated to them, against the specified damage type.
 They can be visualized as a bubble closely hugging the body of the target, absorbing attacks of the specified type and consuming mana from their battery to do so.
 The ward can block anywhere between 1-8 attacks, depending on attack strength and the power allotted to the ward, before unravelling and ceasing to exist.
 > Available damage types: Bludgeoning, Piercing, and Slashing.
 Requires the target to remain within five meters of Logan for three turns.
+>
+> **µ Nexal Reinforcement** (Defense || Psy, Lightning)
+>> This can only be used outside of combat.
+Logan can press his magic onto various surfaces to create long-lasting imprints of dense matrices, reinforcing whatever physical structure they're placed on.
+This is most effective against energy-based attacks.
+These nexus points can then be linked together, with a maximum range of 30 meters, and these **Nexal Reinforcement Systems** will grow stronger as they are expanded.
+>> It should be noted however these take time to set up: 5-10 minutes per point, cost scaling with strength.
+Logan can make 1-3 of these per day, if he wants to remain battle ready, or 4-5 if he's willing to fully commit.
+Nexal points are immutable once made; they cannot be empowered any further, nor recharged.
+Points and Systems have a maximum lifespan of 21 days.

 ### ✦ Gear
 #### ¶ Bealkadā
 Elemental properties: **Psy, Lightning**